Clinical Trials Logo

 Study type: Interventional

-The goal of this campaign is to reduce unnecessary ED visits/encourage patients with low acuity visits to follow up with an appropriate provider and/or to seek care outside of the ED in the future.
+The goal of this campaign is to reduce unnecessary emergency department (ED) visits/encourage patients with low acuity visits to follow up with an appropriate provider and/or to seek care outside of the ED in the future.
 In this campaign, patients will be assigned to receive or not receive outreach following ED discharge that is aligned with the goal.
 Outreach will occur via a text message, as well as information added to the patient's after visit summary, and will include one or more calls to action that make patients aware of other Geisinger resources and avenues through which they can seek care outside of the ED.
-These may include, but are not limited to, walk-in urgent care, virtual urgent care, PCP appointments, and/or other ways in which to contact Geisinger.
-We will measure whether ED use differs across patients in different outreach conditions.
-We will also examine whether patients followed through on the message-specific calls to action in the messages differently across conditions.
+These may include, but are not limited to, walk-in urgent care, virtual urgent care, primary care provider (PCP) appointments, and/or other ways in which to contact Geisinger.
+The study will assess whether ED use differs across patients in different outreach conditions.
+It will also examine whether patients followed through on the message-specific calls to action in the messages differently across conditions.

 NCT ID: NCT06295003 Completed - COVID-19 Clinical Trials